-• introduce you to the main branches of physics;
+1. introduce you to the main branches of physics;

-• help you to understand the principles of physics;
+2. help you to understand the principles of physics;

-• provide you with a foundation for a successful career as a physicist, and opportunities to develop skills transferable to a wide range of other careers, and to prepare you for further studies in physics leading to a graduate degree such as a Ph.D.;
+3. provide you with a solid foundation for a successful career as a physicist, and opportunities to develop skills transferable to a wide range of other careers, and to prepare you for further studies in physics leading to a graduate degree such as a Ph.D.;

-\cdot offer you the opportunity to study some of the advanced concepts and techniques of contemporary physics, particularly in astronomy and photonics;
+4. offer you the opportunity to study some of the advanced concepts and techniques of contemporary physics;

-• enable you to develop skills in problem solving and critical and quantitative analysis in physics;
+5. enable you to develop skills in problem solving and critical and quantitative analysis in physics;